Studies have shown that low-carb diets are effective for weight loss, but that doesn't mean that eating carbs makes you fat.

 Below are some of the detrimental health effects of simple carbs:

 - They contribute to overeating: Simple carbs break down quickly and cause a blood sugar roller coaster.
 Studies have found that these blood sugar spikes and crashes contribute to cravings, hunger and overeating (7, 8, 29).

 - High triglyceride levels: Large amounts of refined carbs can lead to elevated triglyceride levels, which increase the risk of heart disease and type 2 diabetes (3, 30, 31, 32).

 - Increased heart disease risk: Sugar and refined grains increase heart disease risk.
 A study found those who ate the most refined grains were 2 to 3 times more likely to develop heart disease than those who ate the least (33, 34, 35, 36, 37).

 - Increased risk of type 2 diabetes: Excessive consumption of simple carbs can cause your cells to become resistant to insulin, which greatly increases your risk of type 2 diabetes (34, 38, 39, 40, 41).

 - Sugar is addictive for some people: Similarly to recreational drugs, sugar causes the brain to release dopamine.
 For people that are prone to addiction, sugar can be highly addictive (42, 43).

 - Increased chance of becoming obese: Simple carbs affect the levels of appetite hormones, making them likely to contribute to obesity (29, 44).

 Bottom line: A diet high in refined carbs can have multiple negative health consequences.

-Which foods to eat and which foods to avoid
+Foods to eat and foods to avoid

 Carbs can be a healthy part of your diet if you choose the right ones.